HFAnalyticsLab/NDL_CYPMH_Liverpool_Wirral/README.md

 This analysis used the following data:

-•	Secondary User Service (SUS) – used to extract data on hospital admissions
+•	Secondary User Service (SUS) – used to extract data on hospital admissions <br />
 •	Emergency Care Dataset (ECDS) – used to extract data on A&E attendances
 •	Mental health Service Data Set (MHSDS) – used to extracts referrals to and contacts with Children and Adolescent Mental Health Services (CAMHS) and Adult Mental Health Services